melissa-pan/berkeley-aisys-prelim/checkmate.md

 > High-level approach to solving the problem:

+Analogy: Instead of checkpointing heuristics, use exact combinatorial optimization.

-Formalize the **tensor rematerialization problem** as an optimization problem and solve it optimally:
+Formalize the **tensor rematerialization problem** as an *optimization problem* and solve it optimally:
 - **Mathematical formulation**: Model memory-time trade-offs as a mixed-integer linear program (MILP)
 - **Optimal scheduling**: Find the best decision of which tensors to store vs. recompute
 - **System integration**: Implement optimal schedules in practical training loops
 - **Hardware awareness**: Account for actual hardware costs in optimization

+At the core, Checkmate solves the tensor rematerialization *scheduling* problem:
+- Inputs:
+    - Computation graph of the model (operators, dependencies, tensor sizes).
+    - Memory capacity of the device.
+- Goal:
+    - Fit training within memory capacity
+    - minimize recomputation overhead

 ### The Challenge